Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

-You guys, this one hurt.
-Let me tell you about the two days I spent stuck in one of the most embarrassing debugging loops I've ever experienced.
-The auto-scatter hook — the tool I built to make every prompt better — started corrupting the prompts I was using to fix the auto-scatter hook.
+This one hurt.
+I spent two days stuck in a loop.
+The auto-scatter hook is the tool I built to make every prompt better.
+It started breaking the prompts I used to fix it.

 The scatter hook was live and working.
-Every raw prompt going through Claude Code was being intercepted, decomposed into sinc JSON, and injected back as structured context.
-The exchange rate was already dropping.
-Things were looking good.
+Every raw prompt going through Claude Code was intercepted.
+It was broken into sinc JSON and sent back as structured context.
+The token exchange rate was already dropping.
+Things looked good.

-So I opened Claude Code and typed: "Fix the scatter hook — it's being too aggressive with CONSTRAINTS inference on short prompts."
+So I opened Claude Code and typed: "Fix the scatter hook.
+It is being too aggressive with CONSTRAINTS inference on short prompts."

 The hook intercepted this prompt.
 Decomposed it.
 Produced a structured interpretation.
 That interpretation — shaped by the exact bug I was trying to fix — told the main model that the task was something slightly different from what I'd asked.
 The model made a change.
 The wrong change.
 The hook was now more broken.

 I tried again.
-"Actually revert that — now the hook isn't inferring any CONSTRAINTS at all for one-word prompts."
+I typed: "Actually revert that.
+Now the hook is not inferring any CONSTRAINTS at all for one-word prompts."

-The hook intercepted this prompt.
-Decomposed it incorrectly (still broken).
-Gave the model a bad picture.
-The model made another wrong change.
+The hook intercepted that prompt too.
+It was still broken.
+It gave the model a wrong picture.
+The model made another bad change.

-The self-referential trap is a known hazard in systems that process their own input.
-But I hadn't thought about it for the scatter hook because at the time I built it, it seemed obviously safe.
-"The hook processes prompts.
-It doesn't process the code that defines it."
-True — but I was using Claude Code to modify that code, and Claude Code sends everything through the hook first.
+A self-referential trap happens when a system processes its own input.
+It is a known problem.
+I had not thought about it for the scatter hook.
+When I built it, it seemed safe.
+I told myself: the hook processes prompts, not the code that defines it.
+That was true.
+But I was using Claude Code to change that code, and Claude Code sends everything through the hook first.

-The fix I tried first: add a special escape character.
-Prefix your prompt with "!!" to tell the hook to pass through.
-This was a bad idea.
-It required me to remember the escape character every time, and I kept forgetting.
-Then when I forgot, I'd be back in the loop.
+My first fix was a special escape character.
+I would start a prompt with "!!" to tell the hook to skip it.
+That was a bad idea.
+I had to remember the escape every time.
+I kept forgetting.
+When I forgot, I was back in the loop.

-The actual solution was to change what the hook considers a "pass-through" condition.
-Instead of a magic escape character, I made the pass-through rule structural: if the input is already valid sinc JSON (has the formula field, the T field, and the fragments array), the hook passes it straight through without scattering.
+The real fix was to change the pass-through rule.
+No more magic escape character.
+The new rule is based on structure.
+If the input is already valid sinc JSON (it has the formula field, the T field, and the fragments array), the hook lets it through without scattering.

 def is_sinc_json(text: str) -> bool: